rsksmart/rif-identity-services/convey/README.md

   ![fix](./img/fix.png)

-3. Create an empty .env file with the following:
+3. Create an .env file with the following:

 ```
   CONVEY_PORT=port where the service will be served